In Search of the Real Jesus

 anywhere on earth that are without error and bias.

 According to the Bible itself and unlike modern Christianity teaches in all of it's insidious incarnations, our faith is supposed to be based on "the evidence of things not seen".
 According to Paul, we believe in the unseen

-endorsing and/or teaching and/or doing the opposite of what Jesus teaches, is to confuse God's children both young and old and, to oppose human and civil rights and our father in heaven who created us all.
+endorsing, teaching and/or doing the opposite of what Jesus teaches, is to confuse God's children both young and old and, to oppose human rights and our father in heaven who created us all.

 There is no difference between believing in God, based on the visible creation and, believing in black holes, invisible light, dark matter, dark energy and tiny bits of matter in the quantum reality, based on the observable

 visible evidence.
-That is of course, except in the twisted minds and baseless rhetoric of self-contradicting modern people and except of course, there is very, very, very far more evidence for God than for all of the
+That is, except in the twisted minds and baseless rhetoric of self-contradicting modern people and except of course, there is very, very, very far more evidence for God than for all of the

 rest noted combined.